siddhantdubey/Planck/README.md

 throughout the summer to make it more readable in addition to adding more features, but I have some more projects I want to work on for the time being and the application itself works, so I'm satisfied.

+This whole project was inspired by thesephist and his project [Monocle](https://github.com/thesephist/monocle).

+NOTE: THIS IS VERY VERY EARLY STAGES, I WILL BE ADDING MORE FEATURES AND CLEANING UP THE CODE THROUGHOUT THE NEXT FEW MONTHS.

 ## Running It Yourself
 If you want to run it yourself, then make sure you have Python installed and some way of getting JavaScript packages (NPM/Yarn).